waltmanjk/Finance/README.md

-# Finance

-Projects: Simple Finance Dashboard
+# Project: Simple Finance Dashboard

 Dashboard was created as a way to practice python programming skills, data analytics, and track personal finances with a number of helpful visualizations.